BartoszJelen/Regex_validator/README.md

 #11/06/2019
 # We should develop an application that will:
 1) open a text file generated in excel
-2) trm text
+2) trim text / data
-3) store text in list - each word has separate index
+3) store text in a list - each word has separate index
 4) follow word pattern (entries repeat as they are stored in columns)
 5) store key terms in a separate list - key terms are words that we are looking for ( mac address, usr name , password, email etc. )
 6) compare terms with regex pattern // validate input